wtfutil/wtf/README.md

 * [Configuration](http://wtfutil.com/posts/configuration/)
 * [Module Documentation](http://wtfutil.com/posts/modules/)

+## Contributing

+### Adding Dependencies

+Dependency management in WTF is handled by [dep](https://github.com/golang/dep).
+See that page for installation and usage details.

+If the work you're doing requires the addition of a new dependency, please be sure to use `dep` to [vendor your dependencies](https://golang.github.io/dep/docs/daily-dep.html#adding-a-new-dependency).

 ## Contributors

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.